alwinb/html-parser/notes/formalism.md

 - action<sub>s</sub>: Token → Action.

 In my implementation I am using a finite number of equivalene classes of tokens.
-By assigning each class a unique natural number as identifier, it becomes possible to represent the actions for a state action<sub>s</sub> a finite list of actions.
+By assigning each class a unique natural number as identifier, it becomes possible to represent the actions for a state action<sub>s</sub> as finite list of actions.

 An Action may be any of the following: